 By: Susan Dugdale | Last modified: 05-27-2021

-Easter - a season celebrating rebirth or renewal and, depending where you are in the world, coinciding with the coming of spring.
+Easter - a season celebrating rebirth or renewal and, depending where you are in the world, heralding the arrival of spring.

 If you're preparing to set Easter speeches for your class, or you need an Easter speech idea for yourself, read on.

-Many of the speech topics below could easily be extended to include image-rich 'show and tells' or become delicious demonstration speeches - highly popular 'EAT and tells'.
+Many of the 30 speech topics below could easily be extended to include image-rich 'show and tells' or become delicious demonstration speeches - highly popular 'EAT and tells'.
 Most of them will adapt to suit people from middle-school age upwards.